Office of the Registrar and Student Services

 Before being granted admission to Canada, Canada Immigration requires international students to demonstrate that they have adequate resources in place.
 International students are not eligible for the University’s general college-level grants program.

-If, however, your personal and/or familial financial circumstances have unexpectedly changed since your arrival, you may be eligible to be considered for funding by a central committee at U of T’s Enrolment Services.
+If, however, your personal and/or familial financial circumstances have unexpectedly changed since your arrival, you may be eligible to be considered for emergency funding by the University’s Registrars Office.

 The University of Toronto provides other kinds of support for international students.
 For more information, please see our International Students page.